 - Improper load capacity

 Usually, crane accidents occur because of negligence on the part of the manufacturer, construction company, or crane operator.
-The personal injury lawyers at Shamieh Law are working hard to gather all the evidence necessary about this case in order to ensure justice is served.
+The workplace accident lawyers at Shamieh Law are working hard to gather all the evidence necessary about this case in order to ensure justice is served.
 If you were injured in the Elan City Lights crane accident or another accident in the Dallas, Austin, or Lake Charles area, give Shamieh Law a call today to schedule a free consultation.